OHI-Science/ohimanual/3_conduct_manual/ohi-manual.md

 ## Modify goal models

-After you have registered the data layers for a goal and created a goal model, you are ready to calculate the _status_ and _trend_ of this goal.
-Each goal function is unique.
-However, they all follow these basic sequence of events:
+After you have registered the data layers for a goal and created a goal model, you are ready to calculate the _status_ and _trend_ of this goal in `functions.r`.

+Within `functions.r`, each goal is unique and set up as a function (ie.`AO = function(inputs){equations}`):

+- sub-goals (eg. HAB) and goals without sub-goals (eg. CS) have functions that read in data _layers_ (eg. `HAB = functions(layers)`) and return scores for that goal or sub-goal
+- supra-goals, or goals with sub-goals (eg. FP) have functions that read in sub-goal _scores_ (eg. `BD = function(scores)`) and calculate scores for the supra-goals

+> `functions.R` is pre-loaded with r codes from OHI-Global 2015 assessment as a reference.
+You can run through the reference script line-by-line to learn how it has been done.
+For your own assessment, you may choose to delete the entire function and rewrite it completely, or you can borrow most, if not all, of the existing script.
+Either way, make sure you first identify the parameters to call, either _layers_ or _scores_.

+To modify the goal models, open `conf/functions.R` and go to the appropriate goal section.
+You will do the following sequence of events:

-1. load ohicore and check data layers
+1. load ohicore and check data layers (`configure_toolbox.r`)
-2. load data
+2. load data (`functions.r`)
-3. calculate status
+3. calculate status scores (`functions.r`)
-4. calculate trend
+4. calculate trend scores (`functions.r`)
-5. combine status and trend
+5. combine status and trend scores (`functions.r`)
-6. update `goals.csv`
+6. confirm how the function is called (`goals.csv`)

 > Tip: Check that you have installed the latest versions of R and RStudio before starting.
 If an unexplained error occurs during calculation, it could be due to a software update, which happens every month or two.
 Sometimes simply updating your software could fix the error.

 **1. Load ohicore and check data layers**

-These steps will help you set up for goal modifications:

-1. Run `configure_toolbox.r` to load ohicore and check data layers.
+Run (or source) `configure_toolbox.r` to load ohicore and check data layers.
-1. In `conf` sub-folder, open `functions.R`, where status and trend calculations occur.
-1. Go to the appropriate goal section.

-> `functions.R` is pre-loaded with r codes from OHI-Global 2015 assessment as a reference.
-You can run through the reference script line-by-line to learn how it has been done.
-For your own assessment, you may choose to delete the entire function and rewrite it completely, or you can borrow most, if not all, of the existing script.
-Either way, make sure you first identify the parameters to call, either _layers_ or _scores_.

-Each goal is set up as a function (ie.` Goal = functions(...) {...} `),

-- For sub-goals (eg. HAB) and goals without subgoals (eg. CS), their functions read in data _layers_ (eg. `HAB = functions(layers)`) and return scores for that goal or sub-goal
-- Supra-goals, or goals with sub-goals (eg. FP), then read in sub-goal _scores_ (eg. `BD = function(scores)`) and calculate scores for the supra-goals

-After setting up the function call, steps 2 to 5 occur within each `funtion{...}`.
+**2. Load data**

 The example below is modified from the _AO_ function in OHI-Global 2015.

-**2. Load data**

 1. Select data layers. _(Note that the layer names are what was set up in `layers.csv`.
 Now the toolbox will look for those layers)_

 ```
+## select data layers using ohicore::SelectLayersData
 layers_data = SelectLayersData(layers, targets='AO')

-year_min = max(min(layers_data$year, na.rm = TRUE), status_year - 10)
 ```

 2. Rename columns & combine layers into one data frame.